Data Quality Components for SSIS/ADF FAQs#

 Affected During Update or Install:

-Component Pipeline Dlls:
+Component Pipeline DLLs:

 Active Config Used by SSIS:

-C:\ProgramData\Melissa DATA
+C:ProgramDataMelissa DATA

 MatchUp Data Files and Configurations: